Maintenance

 Bypass maintenance

-To ignore maintenance mode even when it is enabled, you can configure the {placeholder} method.
+To ignore maintenance mode even when it is enabled, you can configure the 'maintenance' event.
 For example, if a specific IP needs to test the application, you can configure something like:

 Go to homepage